magicmq/pyspigot-documentation/protocollib.md

 - All packet listeners should be defined as functions in your script that accept a single parameter, the packet event (the parameter name can be whatever you like).
 - All packet listeners must be registered with PySpigot's packet manager.
 This can be done in a variety of ways, but the most basic way is by using `registerPacketListener(function, packet_type)`.
 - Packet listeners are called *asynchronously*.
 Any code that interfaces with Bukkit or PySpigot should be run *synchronously*.
 You can do this by using the task manager (`runTask(function)`)
+- When registering a packet listener, the register functions all return a `ScriptPacketListener`, which can be used to unregister the listener.